-We have made changes to the uniform which at this stage apply only to our new Year 7 students.
-We have also changed how uniform can be purchased, which should make it easier for parents to buy.
-Please refer to the uniform sheet included in the Welcome pack for a list of all items, pricing and special dedicated sales days at Stitch-a-Logo.
+Uniform teaches children about the importance of personal presentation.
+It also promotes a sense of belonging.
+Please refer to the uniform sheet included in the Welcome pack for a list of all items, pricing and opening times at Stitch-a-Logo.